debjyotiC/starinco-test/README.md

    - Combining predictions from multiple models can often yield better results than a single model.

 ### Conclusion:
-In this task, a basic CNN-based model was trained for image classification with 77% accuracy.
-The selected architecture demonstrated the capability to learn relevant features from the data, resulting in decent accuracy on both training and validation sets.
-Through techniques like data augmentation, hyperparameter tuning, and potential modifications in the model architecture, the classification performance could be further enhanced.
-Moreover, experimenting with ensemble methods could provide additional boosts in accuracy.
+In this task, a basic CNN-based model was trained for image classification with 78% accuracy.
+The said model was chosen owning its simplicity, the dataset made available for the training had images with extensions other then ".jpg", such images were not processed during the trainig.
+Moreover, majority of the images provided were of different height and weidth, this was tacked using python's PIL package.
+The model initially had more confidence on the training data compared to the testing set, this was tacked using dopout layers.
+Overall, the simple CNN model is nowhere near perfect, instead it proves as a good staring point into duilding networks for image classification.